 WHAT WE OFFER

-Get involved by leading outdoor trips!
-Student led wilderness trips are offered throughout each semester.
-Lead and Assistant Instructors have the opportunity to plan and lead outdoor trips throughout New England with Outdoor Education.
+Get involved by leading outdoor trips.
+Student led outdoor trips are offered throughout each semester.
+Student Instructors have the opportunity to plan and lead outdoor trips throughout New England with Outdoor Education.

 PHED 155 OLP - 0.5 credits